kmsarabu/pg_rat/README.md

-# pg_rat: Real Application Testing for PostgreSQL
+# :rat: pg_rat: Real Application Testing for PostgreSQL

 `pg_rat` is a high-performance PostgreSQL extension designed for **Real Application Testing (RAT)** and **SQL Performance Analysis (SPA)**.
 It allows database administrators to capture production workloads with minimal overhead, replay them with original concurrency and timing on a target system, and generate comprehensive HTML regression reports.